SaqibDoullah/invoice-flow/README.md

             return request.auth != null && request.auth.uid == userId;
           }

-          // Rule for the 'users' collection.
+          match /users/{userId} {
-          // Allows a user to read and write their own user document. match /users/{userId} {
+            // A user can read and write their own user document (for settings) allow read, write: if isOwner(userId);

+            // A user can manage their own invoices subcollection match /invoices/{invoiceId} {
-             allow read, write: if isOwner(userId);
+              allow list, read, write, delete: if isOwner(userId);
             }

-          // Rules for the 'invoices' collection.
-          match /invoices/{invoiceId} {
-            // Allows a user to LIST the invoices that belong to them. allow list: if isOwner(request.query.resource.data.ownerId);
-            // Allows a user to READ, UPDATE, or DELETE an invoice if they are the owner. allow read, update, delete: if isOwner(resource.data.ownerId);
-            // Allows a user to CREATE an invoice if they set themselves as the owner. allow create: if isOwner(request.resource.data.ownerId);
           }
         }
       }
       ```
-    - **CRITICAL: CREATE COMPOSITE INDEX.** The application's query to list invoices requires a composite index.
-Go to the **Indexes** tab in the Firestore console and click **"Create composite"**.
-Configure it with the following settings, then click **"Create"**:
-        - **Collection ID:** `invoices`
-        - **Fields to index:**
-            1. `ownerId` (Ascending)
-            2. `invoiceDate` (Descending)
-        - **Query scope:** Collection

-      *The index will take a few minutes to build.
-The application will not work correctly until the index status is "Enabled."*

 6.  **Enable Firebase Authentication:**
     - In the Firebase Console, go to **Authentication**.